 Any holes in your compartmentation need to be plugged and the area made fireproof by using the relevant intumescent product for the requirement.
 Abbot Fire Group’s trained technicians can assess the requirements, and carry out the relevant remedial action.

-Fireproofing is achieved by using a range of different methods, which include intumescent seals and pipe collars, intumescent socket box inserts; putties; sealants; sprays and foam.
-Acoustic intumescent sealant is available where noise between compartmentations needs to be minimal e.g. in a hotel.
+Fireproofing is achieved by using a range of different fire stopping materials and methods.
+These can include intumescent seals and pipe collars, intumescent socket box inserts; putties; sealants; sprays and foam.
+In addition acoustic intumescent sealant is available where noise between compartmentations needs to be minimal e.g. in a hotel.

 Pipe collars, sleeves and wraps work by providing a protective barrier to stop smoke from a fire spreading through rooms or floors.
 Intumescent paint can also be applied to certain areas, which again provides a protective layer in the event of a fire.